peterrauscher/portfolio/README.md

 # peterrauscher.com

-My personal portfolio and blog built with Next.js, and Magic UI, deployed on Cloudflare.
+My personal portfolio and blog built with Next.js, and Magic UI, deployed on Vercel.

 ## Stack